-Were you hurt on a construction site in St. Petersburg, FL?
+Were you hurt on a construction site in St. Petersburg, Florida?
 You could be entitled to recover workers’ compensation benefits for medical bills and lost wages.
 You could also be eligible for additional damages through a personal injury claim, including pain and suffering damages.
-An experienced St. Petersburg construction accident lawyer at Perenich, Caulfield, Avril & Noyes can fight for the money you deserve.
+An experienced St. Petersburg construction accident lawyer at Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers can fight for the money you deserve.

-How Perenich, Caulfield, Avril & Noyes Can Help After a Construction Accident in St. Petersburg
+How Perenich, Caulfield, Avril & Noyes Personal Injury Lawyers Can Help After a Construction Accident in St. Petersburg

 Construction work is dangerous.
 That doesn’t mean you should have to suffer the financial consequences if you were hurt as a construction worker.
 Injured construction workers have the right to workers’ compensation benefits to help them back on their feet after an accident.

 However, workers’ comp may not be your only option for recovering money for your injuries.
 Personal injury lawsuits and product liability lawsuits can offer additional compensation, if applicable.
 Our St. Petersburg personal injury lawyers can help you explore all of your options.